Govind0404/pandas/PROBLEM_DESCRIPTION.md

 # Add GroupBy.weighted_mean to pandas

 ## 1) Problem Brief
-Users frequently need a weighted mean per group.
-Today this requires ad‑hoc patterns (e.g., `groupby.apply` or `np.average` plus manual alignment).
-Add a first‑class reduction, `weighted_mean`, on pandas GroupBy that behaves like other pandas reductions and handles index alignment and missing data consistently.
-Success means users can call a clear, documented method to compute per‑group weighted means without custom plumbing.
+Provide a first-class `GroupBy.weighted_mean` reduction.
+Today users rely on ad hoc `apply`/`np.average` patterns.
+The goal is a clear method that handles alignment, NA policy, and edge cases like zero weights.

 ## 2) Agent Instructions
-Implement a weighted-mean reduction available on pandas GroupBy with the following behavior:
+Implement a weighted-mean reduction on pandas GroupBy:
 - Public surface
-  - `SeriesGroupBy.weighted_mean(weights, *, numeric_only=None) -> Series` (e.g., `df.groupby(keys)["v"].weighted_mean(...)`).
+  - `SeriesGroupBy.weighted_mean(weights, *, numeric_only=None) -> Series`
-  - `DataFrameGroupBy.weighted_mean(weights, *, numeric_only=None)` on a single-column DataFrame GroupBy (e.g., `df[["v"]].groupby(keys).weighted_mean(...)`) returns a `Series`.
+  - `DataFrameGroupBy.weighted_mean(weights, *, numeric_only=None)` supported only when a single value column is selected (returns a Series).
-  - The `numeric_only` parameter is accepted for signature compatibility but does not need special handling for this task.
+  - `numeric_only` is accepted for API compatibility; no special handling is required.
-- Weights may be one of:
+- Accepted weights
-  1) A column name (str) from the original object,
+  1) `str` column name from the original object
-  2) A 1D array-like aligned to the original object’s index,
+  2) 1D array-like, same length as the grouped object
-  3) A Series with the same index labels (must align by index; order may differ).
+  3) `Series` aligned by index to the grouped object (order may differ)
+- NA policy
-- NA handling: Pairwise drop — exclude any row where either the value or the weight is NA (i.e., NA weights are treated as missing and excluded).
+  - Pairwise drop: drop rows where either value or weight is NA.
+- Zero-weight groups
-- Zero-weight groups: If the effective total weight of a group is 0, the result for that group is `NaN` (do not drop the group).
+  - If the effective total weight is 0, return `NaN` for that group.
+- Ordering and index
-- Index/order: Follow standard GroupBy conventions (works with MultiIndex and categorical groupers; preserves categorical order).
+  - Follow standard GroupBy conventions (MultiIndex, categorical order preserved).
-- Errors: Length/shape mismatches between values and weights raise `ValueError`.
-Reducing non‑numeric data raises `TypeError`.

-This task focuses on single-column reductions that return a Series.
-Multi‑column DataFrameGroupBy output (returning a DataFrame) is explicitly out of scope.
+- Exceptions (exact types)
+  - `TypeError`: non-numeric data reduced; non-numeric weights
+  - `ValueError`: length/shape mismatch for array-like weights (raise with the message `"weights must be the same length as the data"`)
+  - `KeyError`: `weights` given as a missing column name
+- Multi-column DataFrameGroupBy
+  - Calling `weighted_mean` on a DataFrameGroupBy with multiple selected columns MUST raise `NotImplementedError`.

-## 3) Test Assumptions (minimal structural constraints)
+## 3) Test Assumptions
-These are the only structural elements the tests rely on; they do not prescribe implementation details:
+Structural constraints only (implementation details not prescribed):
 - Methods named exactly:
   - `SeriesGroupBy.weighted_mean(weights, *, numeric_only=None)`
   - `DataFrameGroupBy.weighted_mean(weights, *, numeric_only=None)`
-- When a single column is selected, the return type is `Series` with the original column name.
+- Single-column selection returns a `Series` named with the original column.
-- Passing `weights` as a misordered Series with matching index labels aligns by index.
-- Exception types are validated (TypeError/ValueError); exact error message text is not required.

-No alternate function names or module paths are assumed by the tests.
+- Tests assert exception types; the ValueError check also validates the message `"weights must be the same length as the data"`.

+## 4) Setup and Execution
+- Docker image builds all Python dependencies and installs pandas (editable) during build; container runs offline.
+- `test.patch` adds tests under `pandas/tests/groupby/` and a `test.sh` runner
+  with `base` and `new` modes (the `new` mode runs only newly added tests).
+- `solution.patch` contains only implementation changes.